Zefile8/Edo-Autoscript/README.md

 WARNING:
 Autoscript.exe is a small program made to convert PSCT from yugioh cards into a .lua file usable on project ignis Edopro.
-They are not associated with this project.
+The Edopro team is not associated with this project.

 List of expressions recognized so far: